Catpointers is reader-supported. The links in this article will earn us a small commission, which we dedicate towards building a better website.

 4. Get a litter box that’s designed to counter odor

 Litter boxes come in many forms and shapes.
-While lavish designs may look amazing, they are not necessarily the best choice when it comes to countering smell.
+While lavish designs may look great, they are not necessarily the best choice when it comes to countering smell.
 In fact, you are probably better off buying a litter box designed specifically for odor control.
 They may not look as pretty, but they certainly are much more efficient at trapping any unwanted smells inside.

 5. Litter-box liners